DEADLINE TO APPLY: APRIL 10 of each year.

 If you meet these requirements, the Armenian Bar Association Grants & Scholarship Committee will consider your application for an Armenian Bar Association Scholarship.
 If the Grants & Scholarship Committee selects you as a finalist, you may be contacted for a personal interview and you may be asked to provide more information or documents.
 Please note that failure to deliver any one of the required documents will automatically disqualify you from the scholarship program, and the Armenian Bar Association will not accept any submissions after the deadline indicated below.

-APPLICATION DEADLINE: MUST BE POSTMARKED BY MAY 1, 2017 OR IF EMAILED, MUST BE RECEIVED BY MIDNIGHT ( U.S. PACIFIC STANDARD TIME) MAY 1, 2017
+APPLICATION DEADLINE: MUST BE RECEIVED BY MIDNIGHT ( U.S. PACIFIC STANDARD TIME) APRIL 10, OF EACH YEAR.

-PLEASE RETURN THE APPLICATION AND ALL REQUIRED DOCUMENTS BY MAIL OR EMAIL TO:
+PLEASE RETURN ALL REQUIRED DOCUMENTS BY EMAIL TO: firstname.lastname@example.org

 If you have any questions about the Armenian Bar Association Vicken I. Simonian Memorial or the Armenian Bar Association Andre Kazangian Memorial Legal scholarship program or this application, you may write to the Armenian Bar Association, Attention: Grants & Scholarship Committee, at the above address, or contact the Armenian Bar Association at email@example.com.
 The Armenian Bar Association Grants & Scholarship Committee will attempt to process the applications as quickly as possible after the application deadline.
 Do not call or send emails to the Armenian Bar Association or any Armenian Bar Association member inquiring as to the status of your application.
 Due to the amount of work involved in reviewing the applications, we are unable to respond to such inquiries.